 Stocks are not easy to buy.
 Whenever you are convinced that equity is a class with the most returns, the moment the worry starts.
 And the main cause of worry is how to invest in stock market in India?

 This article endeavors to find ways of investing into shares.
 It will try to answer the very basic questions that how one should fix which company’s shares he should buy.
 Also suggested are some of the analysis that one should be doing before taking a decision to buy or sell a stock.

-The Steps How to Select a Stock-
+The Steps How to Select a Stock in India-

 1) Analyzing Stock